 Trinity Boston Counseling Center (TBCC)

-TBCC opened its doors in April of 2002 as an outreach ministry of the Trinity Church of Boston.
+Founded in 2002, Trinity Boston Counseling Center (TBCC) of Trinity Boston Connects (TBC) served disenfranchised populations by providing a safe and healing space to bring their whole selves, including culture, race, ethnicity, and spirituality, to therapy.
 It was founded by Rev. Zina Jacque, an ordained Baptist minister and led by Arville Stephen, a member of Trinity Church, who served as clinical director.
 TBCC began with a mission to extend access for people of color (POC) who needed a place for quality mental health care that was culturally responsive and attended to the whole person with an emphasis in spirituality.
-We continue to focus on providing mental health and holistic wellness services to POC youth in Boston but have added a focus on youth workers.
+We continue to do this with a dedicated focus on the mental health and holistic wellness of Boston youth workers.

 TBCC focuses its services on providing individual therapy, group therapy, consultation and training for youth workers.
 Youth workers are individuals who spend the bulk of their time (vocational or volunteer) providing services for, mentoring, supporting, and/or teaching youth (ages 0-18).

 In our extensive experience with youth, youth workers, and youth serving agencies we have found that youth workers need more support and with increased support they create better outcomes for youth.

 Youth worker wellness and resilience is heavily dependent on:

 • Self-efficacy: perceived ability to do youth work well

 • Opportunities for Professional Development

 • Ongoing feedback and outcomes-based evaluation of their impact on youth